 The minimum number of directors required for running the business is one director.
 The maximum number of directors for a One Person Company is 15 directors and if more directors are required to be appointed then they can be appointed by passing a special resolution.

-Directors for Private limited Companies
+Directors for Private Limited Companies

 The minimum number of directors required for running a private limited company is 2 directors.
 The maximum number of directors for a private limited company is 15 directors.

-Patners for a Limited Liability Partnership
+Partners for a Limited Liability Partnership

 The minimum number of partners required for running a limited liability partnership is 2 partners.
 The maximum number of partners required for limited liability partnership has no limit.
 They can be extended as much as required by the business.